mutt0-ds/mutt0-ds.github.io/_posts/2022-11-04-turbulent-journey-power-bi-source-control.md

 ### 3. Git Checkout

-The pipeline is executing a `git checkout` behind the scenes by default, but I had to declare it esplicitly.
-The trick here is to add `persistCredentials: true` to keep the credentials for the next steps, where we will have to use git again to retrieve the commit ids...
+The pipeline is executing a `git checkout` behind the scenes by default to retrive all the files in the repository, but I had to declare it esplicitly.
+The trick here is to add `persistCredentials: true` to keep the git credentials for the next steps.
+Otherwise (again, experienced firsthand), gut

 ```yaml
 steps: